How to set career goals and create a better future for yourself

 You work as a content writer, but at home, during your free time, you revel in doing graphic design.
 Logos, spreads, invites, business cards… It’s not just a personal expression but something you also greatly enjoy.
 It crosses your mind that you could do this for a living, so you start toying with the idea.

 However, can you picture yourself doing it for eight hours a day?
 Deal with indecisive clients, possible endless revisions, and invoicing processes?

 Putting yourself in this fictional situation will help you distinguish what should remain a hobby and what is a feasible career move.

-2. Look at your skills objectively
+2. Look at your abilities objectively

 When setting goals, you need to be truthful with yourself.
 Consider what seems achievable, and what doesn’t.

 Aiming too high too fast will create a lot of pressure that can hinder your progress.
 You should be aware of your schedule, your personal life, and consider what is humanly possible and what isn’t.
 While our workaholic culture praises individuals with machine-like stamina, it undoubtedly creates a big imbalance between work and private life.